CofluxLabs/coflux/docs/docs/workflows.md

 This defines a `print_greeting` workflow, which takes a `name` as an argument.
 When run, it calls the `build_greeting` task, passing through this argument.
 Once it has the result from the task, it gets printed.

 Workflows are defined in _repositories_, which are typically Python modules, but can also be loaded from a Python script, which we'll do momentarily.
 Put the workflow above into `hello.py`.
+(We'll install the `coflux` library in a moment.)

 Before coming back to more advanced features, let's see how to get this workflow running...